 As mentioned above, hosting the Games Village provided our organisation with many windfalls that are still apparent today at Nathan campus.
-Today's onsite student residences which would not have become available so soon had we not hosted those athletes, officals and volunteers back then.
+Today's onsite student residences would not have become available so soon had we not hosted those athletes back in 1982.
 As well, an administration building constructed for use during the games was later converted into our fifth School building - The School of Social and Industrial Relations.
 We know this building today (in an altered form) as the home of our Business School (N50).
 The cost to our university to build the Hub, the Housing Village and the N50 building was three million dollars.
-Had we not hosted the Games Village and in turn recieved sizable government funding - our estimated cost back then would have been ten million dollars.
+Had we not hosted the Games Village and in turn received sizable government funding for construction of these buildings - our estimated cost back then would have been ten million dollars.

-The networks estabished by Griffith University resulting from this endeavour were also beneficial.
-Many important contacts were established across the three levels of goverment in Australia and important local and interstate business contacts were now available.
-Our standing as a university on the international stage was also greatly enhanced by this event.
+The networks established by Griffith University resulting from our involvement in this event were also beneficial.
+Many important contacts were established across the three levels of government in Australia and important local and interstate business contacts were now available.
+Our standing as a university on the international stage was also greatly enhanced by this enterprise.
 With visits from Queen Elizabeth II, legendary actor Charlton Heston, Prime Ministers and Ministers from around the Commonwealth and many other international dignitaries - we were no longer the 'other' university in Brisbane.